GNOME/gimp-help/documentation-guidelines.md

 - Be aware that some dialogs can differ between platforms or even be only available on some platforms, e.g. the print dialog, debug preferences, etc.
   This should be clearly mentioned in the documentation.
+- When creating a new image please:
+  + Make the name all lowercase.
+  + Use a dash/minus sign to connect words; do not use underscores.
+  + Use complete words, not abbreviations, e.g. `rectangle-select` instead of `rectsel`, except when naming stock icons (in which case we keep the same name as used in GIMP).
+  + Start the name with the generic part, that way images about the same subject will be sorted together, e.g. start with `tool-options` followed by the specific subject of the image, instead of ending with it.
+  + All stock icons as used by GIMP should be added in the `stock-icons` folder, and use the same name as used by GIMP.
+These images do not need to be localized.

 ## Moving documentation